s3743761/laravel-E-Comm/README.md

 ![Shopping Cart](/screenshots/shoppingCart.png?raw=true "Shopping Cart")

 ## Getting Started
-To get started  you can simply clone this `E-Comm` repository and install the dependencies.
+To get started  you can simply clone this `laravel-E-Comm` repository and install the dependencies.

-Clone the `E-Comm` repository using git:
+Clone the `laravel-E-Comm` repository using git:

 ```bash
 git clone https://github.com/s3743761/laravel-E-Comm.git